-Since launch in July 2001, over 150 global companies have raised their standards and met the criteria for entry into the indexes.
+Since launch in July 2001, nearly 200 global companies have raised their standards and met the criteria for entry into the indexes.
 With over 15 financial products and US$1.5 billion linked to the index series, FTSE4Good is growing rapidly and becoming a positive catalyst for corporate change.

 Notes to Editors

 FTSE Group is a world-leader in the creation and management of indices.
-With offices in London, Frankfurt, Hong Kong, Madrid, Paris, New York, San Francisco and Tokyo, FTSE Group services clients in 77 countries worldwide.
+With offices in London, Frankfurt, Hong Kong, Madrid, Paris, New York and San Francisco, FTSE Group services clients in 77 countries worldwide.
 It manages and develops globally recognised indices ranging from the FTSE All-World Index to the FTSE 100, the FTSE4Good indices and the recently launched FTSE Global Style Index Series.
 The company has collaborative arrangements with the Athens, Cyprus, Euronext, Johannesburg, London, Luxembourg, and Madrid exchanges, as well as with Nikkei of Japan (Nihon Keizai Shimbun, Inc) and Xinhua Financial Network of China.